Donate Sponsor

 Other risks for cats in winter

-Hiding or sleeping under a car
+Hiding or sleeping under cars

 Reduced road visibility

 As the evenings get darker, reduced visibility makes traffic conditions riskier for wandering cats.
-If you’re concerned, keep your cat indoors overnight.
-See also: Cats at night.
+If you’re concerned, keep your cat indoors overnight if your cat is happy to be kept indoors.

 Festive dangers

-From tinsel to holiday plants like poinsettias, various festive decorations can pose risks to curious cats.
+From tinsel to festive flower arrangements, various festive decorations can pose risks to curious cats.
 Keep potentially dangerous items out of reach and supervise your cat or opt for cat-safe alternatives.
-Read more about keeping your cat safe during the festive season

 Can cats get ticks or fleas in winter?